-10. Overseas Students
+11. Overseas students

-If an overseas student isn't satisfied with the outcome of Guildford Grammar School's internal complaints handling process, they may lodge an external appeal through the Overseas Students Ombudsman (OSO) which investigates complaints about problems that overseas students or intending overseas students may have with private education and training in Australia.
-The services of the OSO are free.
-The contact details for OSO are as follows:
+If an overseas student isn't satisfied with the outcome of Guildford Grammar School's internal complaints handling process, they may lodge an external appeal through the Commonwealth Ombudsman which investigates complaints about problems that overseas students or intending overseas students may have with private education and training in Australia.
+The services of the Commonwealth Ombudsman are free.
+The contact details are as follows: